palewire/go-big-with-github-actions/docs/ec2.md

 If you want more horsepower, you will need to link it up with bigger servers.

-Amazon Web Services is a cloud platform that offers all forms of computing power.
+[Amazon Web Services](https://en.wikipedia.org/wiki/Amazon_Web_Services) is a cloud platform that offers all forms of computing power.
 One way to get around GitHub's limitations is to assign Amazon's cloud servers, provided by a service known as EC2, to your GitHub Actions as self-hosted runners.

 It's a great combination.
-You get the nearly limitless capacity of Amazon's cloud computing without losing the convenience of GitHub's Actions interface.
+You get the nearly limitless capacity of Amazon without losing the convenience of GitHub's Actions interface.

 We've used this technique to: